emarekica/react-small-form/project-steps.md

 <br><br>

 Backdrop is an overlay between modal and the main page.
-Prevents us from interacting with the main page while the Modal is up.
+Prevents interaction with the main page while the Modal is up.

 Make an empty `div` in the `ErrorModal` component.
 <br><br>